anaconda/nb_conda_kernels/README.md

 ## Installation

 This package is designed to be managed solely using `conda`.
-It should be installed in then environment from which you run Jupyter Notebook or JupyterLab.
+It should be installed in the environment from which you run Jupyter Notebook or JupyterLab.
 This might be your base `conda` environment, but it need not be.
 For instance, if the environment `notebook_env` contains the `notebook`